Skip to main content

 “If we wanted to be safe, we would not work where we are working.
 Insecurity is a consequence of the contexts within which we work,” says Concern CEO Dominic Crowley.

-Despite this, however, the call to help people in vulnerable situations is too great for our teams to ignore.
-As such, Concern places the safety and security of its staff among our highest priorities.
+But the call to help people in vulnerable situations is too great for our teams to ignore.
+Concern therefore places the safety and security of its staff among our highest priorities.
 We invest heavily in comprehensive security training and update plans for each country where we operate.
-Country teams are frequently in contact with national staff as well as with our headquarters in Dublin.
-Adds Concern Humanitarian Ambassador Dominic MacSorley:
+Country teams are frequently in contact with national staff as well as with our main office in Dublin.
+MacSorley adds:

 We do not control the situations in which we operate, but we do control who we put into these environments and how we equip them with knowledge and training to work securely.